ramp-eu/FIREFIT/gcn/docs/getting-started.md

 }
 ```

+A detailed explanation of each parameter and how to configure the [GCN](../) and build a local docker image with the new configuration is given in the [Installation and Administration Guide](installationguide.md).

-By comparing with the [`docker-compose`](../docker-compose-yml), it is possible to quickly correlate the defined parameters with the `hostname` and exposed/configured ports of each service.
+By comparing with the `docker-compose`, it is possible to quickly correlate the defined parameters with the `hostname` and exposed/configured ports of each service.
 The id `urn:ngsi-ld:ImageRecord:001` will be assigned to the [Image Reference Entity](../data_models/image_reference.json) that will be created at [Orion](https://fiware-orion.readthedocs.io/en/master/).
 The id `urn:ngsi-ld:Camera:001` will be assigned to the camera device that will be created at [Orion](https://fiware-orion.readthedocs.io/en/master/) through [JSON IoT Agent](https://fiware-iotagent-json.readthedocs.io/en/latest/stepbystep/index.html).
-Each image will be stored at the `manufacturer` collection of the `production` database from a MongoDB instance (`mongo` defined as `sink`).
+Each image obtained from the camera will be stored at the `manufacturer` collection of the `production` database from a MongoDB instance (`mongo` defined as `sink`).

 As for the [`camera.py`](../gcn_lib/camera.py):